Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 τ=L(mgsinθ);Iα=L(mgsinθ);Id2θdt2=L(mgsinθ);mL2d2θdt2=L(mgsinθ);d2θdt2=gLsinθ.τ=L(mgsinθ);Iα=L(mgsinθ);Id2θdt2=L(mgsinθ);mL2d2θdt2=L(mgsinθ);d2θdt2=gLsinθ.

 The solution to this differential equation involves advanced calculus, and is beyond the scope of this text.
-But note that for small angles (less than 15 degrees), sinθsinθ and θθ differ by less than 1%, so we can use the small angle approximation sinθθ.sinθθ.
+But note that for small angles (less than 15 degrees or about 0.26 radians), sinθsinθ and θθ differ by less than 1%, if θ is measured in radians.
+We can then use the small angle approximation sinθθ.sinθθ.
 The angle θθ describes the position of the pendulum.
 Using the small angle approximation gives an approximate solution for small angles,

 d2θdt2=gLθ.d2θdt2=gLθ.